Beautiful Villages near Porto

 nossa senhora conceicao fortress povoa varzim

-There you can shop in Rua da Junqueira with its myriad of stores and coffee shops, grab the opportunity to catch a music show in Cine-Theatre Garrett, a building inaugurated in 1876 or visit the local star shaped fortress.
+The best way to enjoy Póvoa de Varzim is to walk by the ocean.
+You can also shop in Rua da Junqueira with its myriad of stores and coffee shops, catch a music show in Cine-Theatre Garrett, or visit the local star shaped fortress.

-How to get there: the best way to get to Póvoa de Varzim from Porto is to take the metro from line B to the last station (destination: Póvoa de Varzim).
-The trip takes 40 minutes and costs around 5€.
+How to get there: the best way to get to Póvoa de Varzim is to take the subway of Porto from line B to the last station (destination: Póvoa de Varzim).

 Where to stay in Póvoa de Varzim: right next to the Casino, you can find Grand Hotel da Póvoa, a 4 star hotel located by the sea front (5 minutes from the metro station on foot).
 It’s got excellent service, and I urge you to have breakfast in the private room verandas, with a stunning view of the Atlantic ocean.